 There are two local venues that are sure bets for comedy every weekend: Funny Bone Comedy Club and The Backline.
 You may catch occasional touring acts at The Orpheum Theater or The Holland Center, as well.

 The Backline is going to be the most affordable option.

 See how creative or smart your significant other is under pressure.
 It may be a less frustrating experience if you do a couples date to an escape room.
 You get one hour to figure out all the clues to get out of the room.
 The only one I’ve tried is Get Out Omaha – it’s a lot of fun!

 Favorite concert venues

-I think the best date night venue for music is the 1200 Club at The Holland Center.
-Picture it: Candle-lit tables in an intimate concert hall and absolutely amazing performances.
+I think the best date night venue for music is the The Holland Club located on the second floor of The Holland Center.
+Picture it: Drinks and charcuterie served to your table in an intimate concert hall and absolutely amazing performances.